 Allowance for doubtful accounts receivable (bad debts) is a contra account which reduce the balance of the company’s gross accounts receivable.
 The relationship between the allowance and the balance in receivables should be relatively constant unless there is a change in the economy overall or a change in customer base.

 Allowance as a percentage of accounts receivable, gross = 100 × Allowance for doubtful accounts and sales credits ÷ Accounts receivable, gross

 = 100 × ÷ =

-|Allowance as a percentage of accounts receivable, gross||Allowance for doubtful accounts divided by the gross accounts receivable.||Alphabet Inc.’s allowance as a percentage of accounts receivable, gross increased from 2015 to 2016 and from 2016 to 2017.|
+|Allowance as a percentage of accounts receivable, gross||Allowance for doubtful accounts divided by the gross accounts receivable.||Alphabet Inc.’s allowance as a percentage of accounts receivable, gross increased from 2016 to 2017 but then slightly decreased from 2017 to 2018.|